TheLe0/TheLe0/README.md

 </div>

 <br />
 I'm a software developer with 7+ years of experience, working mainly with .NET, Azure and others Microsoft technologies.
-Working as a regular job as software developer on Cooperativa Santa Clara and on the free time building open souce stuff, writing blog posts/articles, talks on events and doing freelance jobs.
+Working by day as a Software Developer on [Cooperativa Santa Clara](https://www.coopsantaclara.com.br/) and open-source contributor with my NuGet packages on the free time.

 I'm a computer science bachelor, built as a final paper a gamification plataform for touristics itineraries.
 You can here more about in my [video](https://www.youtube.com/watch?v=xZLdsME5gGU) (it's in portuguese language).

-I'm open a opensource contributor, trying always to give usefull projects and solutions to help others.
-Be free to participate and discuss some of my projects.
-I work mainly on .NET/C# packages distributed on NuGet.

-Here some projects I created and maintain:
+I've built and open sourced the following things:

-📓 <b>LawBook</b>: An objects validator packages, helps you to validate your own objects.
+📓 [LawBook](https://github.com/TheLe0/LawBook): An object validator, helps you defining the limitations of your objects.

-> You need to accept the fact that you’re not the best and have all the will to strive to be better than anyone you face.
->
-> -- <cite>Roronoa Zoro</cite>

-> Passion and dreams are like time, nothing can stop them, and it will be so long as there are men ready to make sense of the word, freedom.
->
-> -- <cite>Gol D. Rodgers</cite>

 ## My certifications